 - Discuss how the agent or broker will assist you during the year.
 Will your representative be your primary contact, or is another person responsible for servicing your plan?

-There are hundreds of broker-sponsored websites aimed at consumers shopping for health insurance in California.
+There are hundreds of broker-sponsored websites aimed at consumers shopping for health insurance.
 Broker sites fall into two categories: those sponsored by independent brokers whose primary interaction with clients is offline, and those operated by companies that specialize in selling insurance online.
 The two different types of sites have different strengths.

 Independent broker sites may offer only limited online capabilities, but may provide more personalized service and greater administrative support throughout the year.
 Brokers dedicated to the online channel may offer broader online capabilities but less ongoing support for billing, eligibility and claims issues.
 These sites aim to have most consumer interactions occur online, but also offer centralized telephonic customer service to augment online services.